SalesforceLabs/LightningWebChartJS/docs/general/about.md

 We started to build the project using LWC open source in local.
 It was very convenient because we had automatic reload and easy debugging.
 We won lot of time.
-When the project has been mature enough and we had solved most of our big problems we decided to move to LWC Salesforce.
+When the project was mature enough and we had solved most of our big problems we decided moving the local project to a Salesforce plaform project.

-First problem we encountered was the necessity to structure all the component in the same sub directory.
+The first problem we encountered was the necessity to restructure all the components in the same subdirectory.
-It is not possible to have a logical structure to group all your component logically as you would do in any project.
+The platform format makes it impossible to have a logical folder structure to group all your components as you would do in any project.
-In Salesforce every component folder are stored in the lwc sub folder of the sources.
+On Salesforce every component folder is stored in the `lwc` subfolder of the sources.

-While migrating in LWC Salesforce we discovered template requires to have an explicit slot to be able to have children component communicating with each other (Locker Service) while composing them, which is not the case in LWC OS.
-We added slot on every component.
+While migrating in LWC Salesforce we discovered that templates require to have an explicit slot to be able to have children component communicating with each other (Locker Service) while composing them, which is not the case in LWC OS.
+We added the `<slot>` in every component.

 Another challenge we had to face was the inclusion of the dependencies.
 We have Chart.js and nanoid as dependency.
 We decided to import Chart.js using static resources because we wanted the library to be lightweight, fast to load (async static resource loading) and upgradable.
 By using static resources we can have multiple versions of the Chart.js at the same time.